 Local farmers’ markets should be well stocked with this sweet, red berry or maybe you’ve planted your own in your backyard garden.
 This is the perfect opportunity to use them up in this delightful dessert.

 On what occasion did you serve these strawberry parfaits?
 Or were you just craving a cool summer treat?
-Let us know what you thought in the comments and please share the recipe!
+If you tried this 🍓 Strawberry Parfait Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+And please share the recipe!

 Strawberry Parfait